 You can also choose the number of days you want to see the Analytics data for:

-Then, you see a list of all your blog posts, pages, products, terms and CPTs.
-This gives you an overview of how well or poorly content across your website is doing.
+Then, you see a list of all your blog posts, pages, products, terms, and CPTs.
+This gives you an overview of how well or poor, the content across your website is doing.

-You will find the post title, post URL, the SEO score of that post, the Schema type chosen using Rank Math, the traffic it has received in the selected time-frame, and a few other columns that can be enabled from the 3-dotted icon.
+You will find the post title, post URL, the SEO score of that post, the Schema type chosen using Rank Math, internal and external links count, the traffic it has received in the selected time-frame, and the impressions received in the search results.
+You can add or remove columns from the 3-dotted icon to display only the data you’d like to see.

-Clicking on the title opens up a new page where you can find detailed information about that particular piece of content on your website.
+Clicking on the title of any post listed here opens up a new page where you can find detailed information about that particular piece of content on your website.

 2. Edit link that will take you to the WP Editor of that particular post/page for you to make changes to the content.

-4. The primary focus keyword you entered and the Schema type you are using in Rank Math.
+4. The primary focus keyword you entered and the Schema type you’ve set using Rank Math.

 5. Badges that your current blog post or page has earned as per Rank Math.